Technical Program and Current Issues

 Current Technical Research

-Following the 2019 hazard identification and issue prioritisation process that was held, the following issues were identified as having the highest priority to the Australian seafood industry.
-For the 2021-2022 period technical research on the following items will be undertaken to assist in addressing them:
+Following the 2021 hazard identification and prioritisation process that was held, the following issues were identified as having the highest priority to the Australian seafood industry.
+For the 2022-2025 period technical research on the following items will be undertaken to assist in addressing them:

 Technical Reports